Coarse Graining Empirical Densities and Currents in Continuous-Space Steady States: Derivation of the main results, initial- and final-point currents and their application to density-current correlations

 Relabeling with $t_1\le t_2$, introducing the notation

 and considering the Stratonovich increments

 and subtracting the mean values \eqref{mean_rho} and \eqref{mean_j_part2}, we can write the correlation as

 Eq.~\eqref{correlation ansatz} is harder to compute and more difficult to interpret as compared to $C^{\x\y}_{\rho\rho}(t)$ (see Eq.~\eqref{density-density result}).
-The quantities involving Stratonovich increments contain increments at times $t_1$ or $t_2>t_1$.
-The increments are conditioned on initial and final points $\z,\z'$ where $\z$ always denotes the point where the increment occurs.
-Via the integral operator in Eq.~\eqref{int_op} or \eqref{int_op_simpl} the $\z$ variable is integrated over $U^h_\x(\z)$, i.e.\ in $\f C^{\x\y}_{\f J\rho}(t)$ the variable $\z$ corresponds to the position at which the (coarse-grained) current is evaluated.
-That means that correlations of a current in a window at $\x$ and density in a window at $\y$ depend on initial-point increments at time $t_1$ at $\x$ conditioned on reaching point in a window at $\y$ at $t_2$, and on final-point increments at time $t_2$ in a window at $\x$ conditioned on starting in a window at point $\y$ at $t_1$.
+The quantities involving Stratonovich increments characterize the mean initial- and final displacements of ``pinned'' paths of duration $t_2-t_1$ conditioned on the initial and final points $\z,\z'$ or $\z',\z$, respectively.
+Note that $\z$ always denotes the point where the increment occurs.
+Via the integral operator in Eq.~\eqref{int_op} or \eqref{int_op_simpl} the $\z$ variable is integrated over $U^h_\x(\z)$, i.e.\ in $\f C^{\x\y}_{\f J\rho}(t)$ the variable $\z$ corresponds to the window at $\x$ where the (coarse-grained) current is evaluated.
+Therefore, correlations between a current and a density depend on integrals over conditioned initial-point increments at a point $\z$ at time $t_1$, and conditioned final-point increments, also at $\z$, at time $t_2>t_1$.
 We define the increments divided by $\rmd t_i$ to be the "initial- and final-point currents",

 In order to understand the correlation in Eq.~\eqref{correlation ansatz} we must therefore understand initial- and final-point currents.
 This is \emph{a priori} not easy, since initial-point currents involve both, spatial increments at $t_1$ and probabilities of reaching a final point at time $t_2>t_1$, which involves non-trivial correlations --- a given displacement affects (and thus correlates with) the probability to reach the final point.
-We will derive a statement (``Lemma'') in the next subsection that solves all mathematical difficulties related to this issue.
+We will derive a statement (``Lemma'') in the next subsection that solves all mathematical difficulties related to this issue, without resorting to Feynman-Kac and path-integral methods as in Ref.~\cite{ArxivJPhysA}.
 Then we will make intuitive sense of the result by exploiting the dual-reversal symmetry in Eq.~\eqref{dual_rev}.

 Before doing so, we also consider the scalar current-current covariance $C^{\x\y}_{\f J\cdot\f J}(t)$ (note that the complete fluctuations and correlations of $\overline{\f J^U_\x}(t)$ are characterized by the $d\times d$ covariance matrix with elements $(\mathsf{C}^{\x\y}_{\f J \f J}(t))_{ik}=C^{\x\y}_{{\rm J}_i {\rm J}_k}(t)$; here we focus on the scalar case $C^{\x\y}_{\f J\cdot \f J}(t)\equiv \mathrm{Tr}\mathsf{C}^{\x\y}_{\f J \f J}(t)$).
 Notably, almost all results remain completely equivalent for other elements of the covariance matrix, scalar products simply have a slightly more intuitive geometrical interpretation and notation.
 Writing down the definition and using the notations as in the steps towards Eq.~\eqref{correlation ansatz} we immediately arrive at